Skip to content

 Daily listings

-The Guide is published by national newspaper The Guardian, and you can pick it up for free from literally hundreds of sites across Edinburgh.
+The Guide is published by the Edinburgh Festivals umbrella organization, and you can pick it up for free from literally hundreds of sites across Edinburgh.
 Step into all but the tiniest of Fringe venues, and you'll find them in a distinctive metal holder near the door - though the stock does run down as the day goes on, so it's best to bag your copy early.

 Daily Guide